DanMedinaGH/HousingAnalysis_2020-2024/README.md

 ### ❓ Questions to Analyze
 In order to support analysis I asked the following questions:
-1. How have home prices evolved over time, and how are they affected by mortgage and interest rates?
+1. How have home prices evolved over time and are they affected by mortgage and interest rates?
+- Interest and mortgage rates are the two metrics cloesly associated with homes.
-2. Which economic indicators appear most strongly connected to home price changes?
+2. What other economic indicators are most strongly connected to home price changes?
 3. Do changes in housing construction (permits and starts) impact price trends?
 4. Have major economic disruptions—like the 2008 crash and COVID-19—affected housing prices and related indicators?
 5. What actionable insights can we take from this analysis?